Our main 5-on-5 leagues with regular season games and postseason championship playoffs are traditionally offered in spring semester.

 (b) Grasping of the rim by a player of either team shall also result in a technical foul assessed to the violating player.
 Blatant violations will also result in ejection.

-(a) a male player’s arms are at or above shoulder level when guarding a female shooter, or
+(a) a male player’s arms are in a swinging motion toward a female shooter, or

 (b) a male player positions himself in such a way that, in the official’s opinion, any part of his body intentionally disrupts a female player’s shot.